KenPainter/GenLogic/docs/50-integrity-features/40-additive-changes.md

 # Additive Changes Only

 GenLogic guarantees that it will never destroy data.
-All schema changes are **additive only** - GenLogic can create new tables, add new columns, and widen existing columns, but it cannot and will not delete or narrow anything.
+All schema changes are additive only - GenLogic can create new tables, add new columns, and widen existing columns, but it cannot and will not delete or narrow anything.

 ## The Guarantee

-**GenLogic can not, in any code path, destroy data.**
+GenLogic cannot, in any code path, destroy data.

 This means:
 - No tables are ever dropped